-In 2022, Oshawa Power's performance exceeded the applicable industry specific targets for each area of the Customer Focus section.
-We continue to excel in the areas of Service Quality and Customer Satisfaction, consistent with our exceptional performance in the prior year.
-In Safety, we continue to see no electrical incidents, as we reached the milestone of 1 million hours without a lost-time injury in March 2022 and continue to work towards the next milestone through a focused effort on safety and safe work practices.
-We are focusing our efforts on operations and reliability in order to improve response time for frequency and duration of outages.
-Lastly, our financial results show good liquidity and leverage as we continue to monitor and manage the impacts of the COVID-19 pandemic in order to maintain our fiscal health.
+Oshawa Power's 2023 scorecard results continue to demonstrate performance exceeding the applicable industry specific targets for each area of the Customer Focus section.
+In Safety, we continue to see no electrical incidents, as we reached over 1.2 million hours without a lost-time injury by the end of 2023and continue to work towards the next milestone through a focused effort on safety and safe work practices.
+We continue to focus our efforts on operations and reliability in order to improve response time for frequency and duration of outages.
+Lastly, our financial results show good liquidity and leverage as we continue to monitor and manage inflationary pressures in order to maintain our fiscal health.